COSAE-FR/riproxy/README.md

 ##### Block by Internationalized Domain Name (block_by_idn)

-A boolean (true/false) that indicates if the list of blocked domains should be normalized in IDN format.
+A boolean (true/false).
+If true, the list of blocked domains will be normalized in IDN format.

 ##### List of blocked domains (block)